MicrosoftDocs/Viva/Viva/goals/explorer.md

 The explorer makes navigating and forming and sharing insights a breeze.
 Go on and get exploring!

-## How is the order of priority set in Explorer?
+## How to sort your OKRs in Explorer

 You can sort your Objectives and Key Results (OKRs) in order of your priority in Explorer.